amethyst/rustrogueliketutorial/book/src/chapter_7.md

 }
 ```

-And we'll need a `damage_system` to apply the damage (we're separating it out, because damage could come from any number of sources!):
+And we'll need a `damage_system` to apply the damage (we're separating it out, because damage could come from any number of sources!).
+We use an iterator to *sum* the damage, ensuring that it is all applied:

 ```rust
 extern crate specs;